 Divide rice among 4 bowls; spoon sausages and vegetables over top.

-Garnish with 2 tbsp finely chopped cilantro or chives if desired.
+Garnish with 2 tablespoons of finely chopped cilantro or chives, if desired.

-– Wash and chop up the sweet potatoes while the oven preheats to the suggested temperature – peeling them is up to you!
-As a rule of thumb, 1 lb is about 2 large or 3 medium-sized sweet potatoes.
+– Wash and chop up the sweet potatoes while the oven preheats to the suggested temperature.
+As a rule of thumb, 1 pound is equivalent to about 2 large or 3 medium-sized sweet potatoes.

-– Arrange along with turkey sausage on the baking sheet and pop in the oven.
+– Arrange the sweet potatoes along with the turkey sausage on a baking sheet and pop in the oven.
 Make every second count by chopping the red peppers while the first ingredient batch is roasting.
 Use the same cutting board to minimize cleanup time – keep it there for slicing the sausage too.

-– In the meantime prep your rice so that when you pull out the tray with your tender sweet potatoes, sausage, and peppers you can get those grains going.
+– In the meantime, prep your rice so that when you pull out the tray with your tender sweet potatoes, sausage, and peppers your grains will be ready to go.

 Start your No Recipe Recipes journey by mixing and matching which vegetables you add in!
 The oven warms up your house, making roasted vegetables the perfect Comfort Food for Cold Weather.
 See below for a quick guide on the time your veggies will need to be fully cooked through

-– 20-60 minutes: Squash – butternut or acorn – will depend on the size of the pieces you’ve cut.
+– 20-60 minutes: Butternut or acorn squash – these vegetables will vary in cook time, depending on the size of the pieces you cut.
 Smaller pieces will be ready in less time.

-– 30-45 minutes: Onions – along with root vegetables such as beets, potatoes, and carrots – can be roasted until you get your desired crispiness!
+– 30-45 minutes: Onions – along with root vegetables, such as beets, potatoes, and carrots, these can be roasted until they reach the desired crispiness!

-– 15-25 minutes: Roast Brussel sprouts, broccoli and cauliflower typically until they have charred toasted edges.
-Now that you’re an oven pro, this Roasted Brussels Sprouts and Rice will be a piece of cake!
+– 15-25 minutes: Roast Brussels sprouts, broccoli and cauliflower typically take this long to get a nicely charred, toasted edges.
+Now that you’re an oven pro, this Roasted Brussels Sprouts and Rice recipe will be a piece of cake!

-– 15-20 minutes: Tomatoes don’t take long, but you may want to roast them separately as they will release a lot of liquid.
+– 15-20 minutes: Tomatoes don’t take long to roast, but you may want to roast them separately as they will release a lot of liquid.

-– 10-20 minutes: Asparagus and green beans are thinner, so they don’t need quite as long.
+– 10-20 minutes: Asparagus and green beans are thin, so they don’t need quite as long.
 Similarly, softer vegetables like zucchini, summer squash, and bell peppers roast quickly.